At the 2005 “Make Poverty History” rally in London, Nelson Mandela said:

 So… Can we really end poverty?

 There’s a strong groundswell of optimism among our panel about the possibility of eliminating extreme poverty.
 How we go about doing this is another discussion.
-However, some of the common themes that come up around poverty alleviation include equality, commerce, political commitment, resilience-building, accountability, and transparency.
+However, some of the common themes that come up around solutions to poverty include equality, commerce, political commitment, resilience-building, accountability, and transparency.

 As the historical trend around global poverty rates indicates, we’ve also made significant progress in the last three decades.
 In order to meet our 2030 goal, we’ll need more of the same while maintaining focus.

 In response to the question, let’s believe that the answer can be yes.

 All quotes have been either obtained directly or are taken from recent speeches, videos, or writings.